FootClanSoldier/SystemExplorer.CodeService/Spikes/RoslynLanguageServerCapabilityProbe/README.md

   -> only then run a real Godot workspace probe with completion + exact-target definition
 ```

-A semantic scenario failure after successful setup is capability evidence.
+A semantic scenario failure after successful setup remains capability/regression evidence.
 Do not weaken capability assertions merely to obtain PASS.

-If all hard gates pass, Roslyn Language Server becomes the leading Phase-6 semantic-engine candidate and the next work is production architecture/design for a CodeService-owned Roslyn process host, semantic workspace readiness, and Roslyn fault/restart containment.
-If an important gate fails, test that exact failed capability against another candidate before considering a custom Roslyn host.
-Do not begin production Roslyn integration or a custom Roslyn host from this spike alone.
+Historically, passing these hard gates justified promoting Roslyn Language Server as the leading semantic-engine candidate.
+That architectural promotion has already happened: current CodeService production source owns Roslyn process hosting, semantic readiness/document synchronization, completion, and fault/restart containment.
+Today, use this probe to reproduce or isolate a specific Roslyn behavior; use the current production source and current project documentation as authority for what CodeService actually implements.

 ## Build isolation